aertoria/PromptPalette/README.md

 2. **Start the Application**
    - Click the "Run" button at the top of the Replit interface
    - This will start the application automatically using the pre-configured workflow
+   - If the application fails to start, try stopping and starting the workflow again

 3. **Access the Application**
    - The application will be available in the Webview panel on the right side
    - You can also click the "Open in new tab" button to open it in a full browser window
+   - If the Webview doesn't load, you can access the application through your Replit URL (e.g., https://contextmanager.yourusername.repl.co)

 ### Running Locally (outside Replit)